ngcrawford/Intro_computational_programming_lectures/HW_01_bowtie2.md

 	- Play around with `bowtie2` and read the [documentation][].

 	- Can you use `grep` and `wc` to see how changing the alignment stringency settings affects the number of reads that align?

+	- Can you figure out how to filter out the header lines?

 4. Install `samtools`.